Joseph Lawrence Kinzer DPE Checkride Gouges

 Designated Pilot Examiner

 Preparing for an FAA checkride with Designated Pilot Examiner (DPE) Joseph Lawrence Kinzer?
-GougeHub has 2 first-hand Joseph Lawrence Kinzer checkride gouge reports from pilots who tested in Peru.
+GougeHub has 2 first-hand Joseph Lawrence Kinzer checkride gouge reports from pilots who tested.
 Review oral exam questions, flight test patterns, and examiner insights for PPL checkrides.

 Ratings & Checkride Types